-It is also clear from the last dot point above that there is an urgent need to mitigate the predicted impacts from the commencement of Part 3B of the SEPP.
+It is also clear from the above that there is an urgent need to mitigate the predicted impacts from the commencement of Part 3B of the SEPP.
 The additional planning to cater for future residential and infrastructure growth can then be appropriately undertaken.